dortania/OpenCore-Install-Guide/config.plist/global.md

 ### Delete

 Lets OpenCore know which NVRAM values to delete.
-Note that OpenCore will not overwrite any NVRAM variables already written, so for NVRAM variables to be overwritten, they need to be under Delete so they're removed.
+Note that OpenCore will not overwrite any NVRAM variables that are already written.
+If you need to overwrite any NVRAM variables, put them under `Delete`.

 ## UEFI